What Is Fiber Internet and How Does It Work?

 Quantum Fiber, formerly called CenturyLink Fiber, is a rapidly growing fiber internet company that offers fast, cheap, reliable fiber internet to millions of households in the United States.
 Right now, CenturyLink Fiber is available for around 3 million locations across 16 states.

 Available states include Arizona, Colorado, Florida, Idaho, Iowa, Minnesota, Montana, Nebraska, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
-In 2023, the company plans to expand to more areas.
+The company has announced plans to expand to more areas.

 Quantum Fiber - Plans & Pricing